wasitt/MT-ScoreHub/README.md

 python evaluation.py

+※put your hugging face token in evaluation.py file

 ## Output
 The script generates an Excel file with the following evaluation metrics:
 1. BLEU (NLTK-based score with smoothing)